State pension — the complete UK guide.

 Divorce: Your NI record is your own and isn't affected by divorce.
 However, pension sharing orders can apply to private pensions.
 The state pension itself cannot be shared through a court order, but periods of marriage can sometimes be used to substitute for gaps in your own NI record — the rules are complex and worth checking with the Pension Service.

-Practical planning for couples: Both partners should check their individual NI records and forecasts.
-If one partner has gaps (often the one who took time out for childcare), filling those gaps through voluntary contributions is usually the priority.
+Practical planning for couples: Both partners can check their individual NI records and forecasts.
+If one partner has gaps (often the one who took time out for childcare), filling those gaps through voluntary contributions may be good value if it increases their forecast.
 Ensure the parent claiming Child Benefit is the one who needs the NI credits — or use form CF411A to transfer credits to the other parent if they're the one with the gap.

-• If you have gaps that can be filled, the payback period on voluntary Class 3 contributions is under three years — one of the best deals in UK finance.
+- •If you have gaps that can be filled and they increase your forecast, the simple payback period on voluntary Class 3 contributions can be under three years.

 FAQ

 How many years of NI do I need for the full state pension?
-35 qualifying years for the full amount.
-You need at least 10 qualifying years to receive any state pension.
-Between 10 and 35, you receive a proportional amount — roughly 1/35th of the full rate for each qualifying year.
+If your NI record started after April 2016, you need 35 qualifying years for the full amount.
+You normally need at least 10 qualifying years to receive any new state pension.
+If you have pre-2016 years, the transitional calculation means the result may not be a simple 1/35th per year calculation, especially if you were contracted out.

 What is the contracted-out deduction?
-If you were a member of a workplace pension that was "contracted out" of SERPS or S2P before April 2016, your new state pension includes a deduction reflecting the lower NI contributions you paid during those years.
-Your workplace pension scheme should provide the equivalent income.
-The deduction can be significant — £50-£80/week for people contracted out for many years.
+If you were a member of a workplace pension that was "contracted out" of SERPS or S2P before April 2016, your new state pension calculation reflects the lower NI contributions paid during those years.
+Your workplace pension was intended to provide replacement benefits.
+The effect can be significant — £50-£80/week for some people contracted out for many years.

 Can I get state pension if I've lived abroad?
 You can claim UK state pension from abroad if you have enough qualifying years.
 However, the annual triple-lock increase only applies if you live in certain countries (the EEA, Switzerland, and countries with a reciprocal social security agreement).
 If you retire to a country without an agreement (including Australia and Canada), your state pension is frozen at the rate when you left — it never increases.
 This is a significant consideration for anyone planning to retire abroad.